What is a VPN?

 Why Are VPNs Important?

-VPNs used to be important for two key security areas and this limiting factor has lead to their redundancy and the need for Enterprise and Corporate IT teams to replace their legacy VPN network infrastructure
+VPNs used to be important for two key security areas and this limiting factor has lead to their redundancy and the need for Enterprise and Corporate IT teams to replace their legacy VPN network infrastructure.
+See our list of best VPNs.

 VPNs can encrypt your data and hide your IP address from your internet service provider (ISP), government agencies, hackers, and other third parties who may want to monitor or track your online activities.
 This way, you can browse the web anonymously and securely without worrying about your personal information being exposed or stolen.